aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 $ verdi shell
 ```

-and then load the first band gap node from the group (and note the UUID):
+and then retrieve the UUID of the first band gap node from the group via:

 ```python
 In [1]: g = load_group("two_dimensional_database_2D_bandgaps")